Spatial Diversity

 The instantaneous combined SNR for this technique is given as

-where is the noise variance.
-Thus the avegare combined SNR becomes
+Thus the average combined SNR becomes

 Transmit Diversity: MISO